Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Introduction

-Despite the fact that stock prices are noisy and non-stationary, the difference between two consecutive days' stock prices follows a stationary distribution.
-In this article, we demonstrate statistically that the distribution of the alpha-stable levy will be followed by the difference.
-Classical MBRL algorithms, such as PETS and MBPO, often assume that each component of the state is independent of the others and follows a Gaussian distribution, which contradicts the complex hidden dependence and competition connections that occur in financial markets.
-Consequently, a model for the dynamic transfer process of the high-dimensional joint distribution of stocks must be developed using an algorithm.
+Despite the fact that stock prices are noisy and nonlinear, the difference between two consecutive days' stock prices could be considered as a stationary distribution (Ariyo et al. (2014)~\cite{ariyo2014stock}).
+In this article, the stock price manifests as non-Gaussian $\alpha$-stable l$\acute{e}$vy noise.
+Therefore, in addition to the Classical MBRL algorithms, such as PETS and MBPO, which assume that each state component is independent of the others and follows a Gaussian distribution, we need to explore an environment that better depicts the non-Gaussian properties.
+This inspires us to seek some heavy-tailed presenting normalizing flows.

 By building a series of bijective transformations, normalizing flows (Dinh (2014)~\cite{dinh2014nice}; Dinh (2016)~\cite{dinh2016density}) proposed a mechanism for producing high-dimensional data distributions.
 Significant promise has already been shown in the creation and identification of images.
-Papamakarios et al.(2021)~\cite{papamakarios2021normalizing} describe flows using probabilistic modeling and inference.
-Kashif Rasul et al.(2020)~\cite{rasul2020multivariate} offer autoregressive deep learning architectures for simulating the temporal dynamics of multivariate time series using normalizing flows.
-Mevlana et al.(2016)~\cite{gemici2016normalizing } consider the problem of density estimation on Riemannian manifolds by employing normalizing flows.
+Papamakarios et al.(2021)~\cite{papamakarios2021normalizing} described flows using probabilistic modeling and inference.
+Kashif Rasul et al.(2020)~\cite{rasul2020multivariate} offered autoregressive deep learning architectures for simulating the temporal dynamics of multivariate time series using normalizing flows.
+Mevlana et al.(2016)~\cite{gemici2016normalizing } considered the problem of density estimation on Riemannian manifolds by employing normalizing flows.

-All these excellent work inspires us to employ normalizing flows as the dynamic model of model-based RL algorithms for feature identification in complicated financial marketing environments, and to the best of our knowledge, rare literature has been found on utilizing MBRL into quantitative financial modeling.

-In this paper,We simulate the alpha-stable levy distributions obeyed by the stock price difference series of several experimental stocks.
-Then, we employ normalizing flows for feature identification, and propose a novel strategy MBNF which is a novel model-based reinforcement learning algorithm by employing normalizing flows as dynamic model.
-Besides, we compare the performance of MBNF with MBPO method in three markets, and give the algorithm explanation by utilizing causal analysis and t-SNE method.
+In this paper, We first simulate one high-dimensional stock state space with an $\alpha$-stable l$\Acute{e}$vy distribution and propose a strategy model-based normalizing flows (MBNF) by employing normalizing flows as the dynamic model.
+We also compare the performance of MBNF with MBPO method in three markets and give the algorithm explanation by utilizing the pattern causality method, eigenvalue analysis and the t-SNE method.